-If you are the owner or beneficiary of a life insurance policy, it is important that you understand how the policy works in the event premium payments are not paid or if the policy lapsed.
+If you are the owner or beneficiary of a life insurance policy, it is important that you understand how the policy works in the event premium payments are not paid or if the policy lapses.
 Understanding the exact policy type is important to figuring out the options available.

 Assuming you are beyond the contestability period of the policy, below are certain options that may be available.

-Unlike term life insurance policies, with whole life or similar life policies if premiums are not paid, the insurance company will start drawing against any cash surrender value to continue paying the premiums in order to prevent the policy from lapsing and becoming worthless.
-Other times, the life insurance company will keep the policy in force, but at a lower death benefit.
+Unlike term life insurance policies, if premiums are not paid under a whole life or similar life policies, the insurance company will typically start drawing against any cash surrender value to continue paying the premiums in order to prevent the policy from lapsing and becoming worthless.
+Alternatively, the life insurance company may keep the policy in force, but at a lower death benefit.
+If the owner of the policy dies during these periods, the beneficiary may have death benefits payable.
 Regardless of the method chosen by the life insurance company, once the cash surrender value is depleted and premiums are no longer paid, the policy will lapse and become worthless.
-If the owner of the policy should die during this period, the beneficiary may have death benefits payable.
-In between the time the owner failed to make premium payments and the insurer applying the cash surrender value to the policy in order to continue the premium payments, the life insurance company will attempt to contact the owner and beneficiary of the policy to communicate this fact and attempt to prevent the policy from lapsing.
+During the time that the owner of the life insurance policy fails to make premium payments and the insurer is applying the cash surrender value to the policy in order to continue the premium payments, the life insurance company will likely attempt to contact the owner of the policy to communicate this fact and attempt to prevent the policy from lapsing.

 If, however, the reason premium payments stopped was because the owner died, the beneficiary should have no issues collecting the benefits.